RoadToSoftwareFactory/SWI-2019/README.md

 Add your suggestions [here](https://github.com/RoadToSoftwareFactory/SWI-2019/issues/68)

 At 11:00 we''ll meet at https://bluejeans.com/8080963880 (we are not adapted to time shift yet :) ).
 It will be recorded so you can watch it later if the time isn't working for you.
+Recording for this sessio is [here](https://bluejeans.com/s/pEtQV/)

 We'll look at:
 - history